Star and crescent: Christian and classical heraldric usage

 and in the Wernigeroder Wappenbuch (late 15th century) attributed to one of the three Magi, named "Balthasar of Tarsus".

 Crescents (without the star) increase in popularity in early modern heraldry in Europe.
 Siebmachers Wappenbuch (1605) records 48 coats of arms of German families which include one or several crescents.

 A star and crescent symbolizing Croatia was commonly found on 13th-century banovac coins in the Kingdom of Slavonia, with a two-barred cross symbolizing the Kingdom of Hungary.

+St. Stephen's Cathedral in Vienna used to have at the top of its highest tower a golden crescent with a star; it came to be seen as a symbol of Islam and the Ottoman enemy, which is why it was replaced with a cross in 1686.

 In the late 16th century, the Korenić-Neorić Armorial shows a white star and crescent on a red field as the coat of arms of "Illyria".

 The star and crescent combination remains rare prior to its adoption by the Ottoman Empire in the second half of the 18th century.